|"Teenage Crime Wave" (1955).|

-The Fifties, the folks who lived through it tell us, was a period of repression.
+The Fifties, the folks who lived through it tell us, was a period of repression - of passions, of people, of individuality.
 What that meant, besides a lot of analyst bills, was an opportunity.
 The opportunity was to create films that, while walking just this side of the (also repressive) Hays Code, created just enough innuendo to let your mind fill in the blanks of stuff the movies were not allowed to show.

 |Another Saturday night, and I ain't got nobody....|